 Ask-A-Librarian: Online research assistance.
 You can email or chat with library staff for help finding research.
-During the online-only period, the phone number will NOT be answered.

 Richter Library Remote Services: This page lists all of the available UM Libraries online services during the COVID-19 emergency.

 Undergraduate Essentials: Recommended resources at the library for undergraduates, many of which are online.

 Graduate Essentials: Recommended resources at the library for graduate students, many of which are online.